OmarVadecom/Evaluting_Football_Players_Actions/README.md

 <strong>Note :</strong> this part is just a proof of concept that we can do it for any events available dataset or live matches <br>

-Technology Used : ---
+Technology Used : Python - Matplotlib - Moviepy

 ### Part III:
 - build a django application for above parts with a login feature <br>
 - Deployment on server <br>

-Technology Used : ---
+Technology Used : Django Web Framework - (Django-plotly-dash to render dashboards) - Heroku server